 Cady Stanton, M.S.

-I have worked with youth and adults diagnosed with Autism and ADHD for over 15 years in clinical and research settings.
+I have worked with youth and adults diagnosed with autism and ADHD for over 15 years.

 As a Group Facilitator for Open Doors Therapy, I supported autistic teens and adults in navigating social, relationship, and employment challenges.